jp3-pulse-creative/am-globaltag/wp-content/plugins/ajax-load-more-pro/pro/ajax-load-more-filters/README.txt

 4. Ensure Ajax Load More is installed prior to activating the plugin.
 5. Activate the plugin in the WP plugin dashboard.

 == Changelog ==

+= 3.2.0 - October 21, 2025 =
+* NEW: Updated admin UI for building filters.
+* FIX: Fixed issue with Selected Filters display not rendering < and > characters correctly.

+= 3.1.1 - September 17, 2025 =
+* FIX: Fixed issue with Facet filtering counts and query updates.

+= 3.1.0 - August 18, 2025 =
+* NEW: Added new Filter element theme colors.
+* UPDATE: Updated existing colors to match the new core Ajax Load More colors.
+* UPDATE: Added better cache handling for facet creation and indexing.
+* UPDATE: Various code cleanup and refactoring.
+* FIX: Fixed multiple potential issues with empty search values.
+* FIX: Fixed issue with show/hide of Filter Reset button for users with Filters CSS disabled.

 = 3.0.2 - June 10, 2025 =
 * HOTFIX: Fixed issues with updated CSS for the Range Slider not being applied correctly.